Sophumelela/Esoteric-app/README.md

 # Esoteric-app
-Clients choose and place an order on products to buy on the app, send location for delivery
+Clients choose and place an order on products to buy on the app then sends location for delivery